slatedocs/slate/source/includes/_investors.md

 You can verify the KYC details by calling `GET /investors/{clientId}/kyc`.
 Alternatively, you can register a webhook and a call will be made to your system when the KYC status changes.

-When there are documents required, identity documents must be uploaded.
+When documents are required, identity documents must be uploaded.
 Supported formats are pdf, png and jpeg.
 The documents are uploaded as `Base64` encoded strings (maximum size 10MB) using `POST /investors/{clientId}/kyc/documents`.

 The supported documents are: